valr/stuffs/sublime-text/plugins/RunOnEvent/README.md

 ## Usage

 Install an executable command (binary or script) named 'the_project_name'.sublime-onevent in the Sublime Text project directory.
-The command will be run on the predefined event types.
+The command will run on predefined event types.

 List of predefined event types: